Tumult Hype Documentation — Elements

 Buttons are elements which present different appearances when the mouse hovers over them, or when they are clicked or tapped.
 Tumult Hype offers two pre-configured button types, a flat button and a textured button, in its Insert menus.
 Any element can be converted to a button by choosing Edit > Show Button Controls.
 Any button element can be transformed back into a normal element by choosing Edit > Clear All Button States and then choosing Edit > Hide Button Controls.

 When button elements are selected, Tumult Hype shows a segmented control above the element to toggle between the button’s normal, hover, and pressed states.
 When the hover or pressed states are active, any changes made to the button — including position, size, and background images or gradients — will be applied when the element is moused over or clicked.
-To clear the changes made in those states, choose Exit > Clear All Button States.
+To clear the changes made in those states, choose Edit > Clear All Button States.

 To add a Twitter widget, for example: